 Litigation Lawyers in San Luis Obispo County

-Steps for Filing a Lawsuit in San Luis Obispo County, California
+Conducting A Civil Deposition in San Luis Obispo County, California

 In San Luis Obispo County, California, the main reason to conduct a deposition, as opposed to having someone testify in court, is to save time.
 After days of depositions, the jury can be presented with just the relevant testimony, if the case goes to trial.
 Additionally, it's a good idea to conduct a deposition if there's any reason to believe that the witness will not be able to show up to court to testify, due to bad health, or any other reason.

 Civil Depositions in San Luis Obispo County, California can sometimes go on for days, and occasionally even weeks.
 If you are obligated to appear for a deposition in San Luis Obispo County, California, it can prove to be a substantial inconvenience.

 Because of this fact, the law in San Luis Obispo County, California permits witnesses who are appearing for depositions to be compensated for the expense associated with it.
 This includes reimbursement for gas, lodging, and food.
 They can also be paid a certain amount of money for every hour they testify, to compensate them for their time.
 However, this money can only be conditioned on the witness showing up and giving truthful testimony.
 Trying to condition it on the witness testifying in a specific way ceases to be compensation, and becomes bribery, which is a crime.

 If you are called to a deposition in San Luis Obispo County, California, it's absolutely imperative that you answer all the questions truthfully, to the best of your knowledge.
 When testifying in a deposition, you are under oath, just as you would be in open court.
 Deliberately lying in a deposition is perjury, which is a serious crime.

 How Can A San Luis Obispo County, California Lawyer Help?